 They don’t honor your time.
 They will show up unannounced to spend time with you.
 They constantly text and call you all day long in order to monopolize your time.
 They guilt you into reciprocating and act hurt if you express the need for space or time for other things, even your children or normal life demands.

-The same person who caused you so much chaos and stress is now praising you for something you did.
+The same person who caused you so much chaos and stress is now heaping on the praise and flattering you.
 This makes the victim feel uneasy.
 They think, “Well maybe they aren’t so bad.”
 Yes, they are.
-This is a calculated attempt to keep you off balance, questioning your belief about their treatment of you.
+This is nothing more than manipulation and a calculated attempt to keep you off balance, questioning your belief about their treatment of you.

 Also, if you look at what they praised you for, more times than not it will be something that benefited them in some way.

 Abusers know that people like having a sense of stability and they try to erode that whenever possible.
 Whether is announcing the are redoing the kitchen right before the birth of a baby or purchasing a high ticket item that puts you in financial jeopardy, anything is fair game if it brings chaos or makes you question what is real and true.

 They may even use God as a way to keep you confused.
 Besides twisting scripture to support the narrative they want you to believe, they may even proclaim to have had a “supernatural encounter with God” that miraculously made their sexual addiction disappear or somehow, instantly made them a changed man.
 (While God can touch anyone’s heart, it is always followed by a consistent change that produces good fruit.
 It also doesn’t negate the need for counseling, renewing the mind, and thought patterns that originally gave place for the addiction or behaviors in the first place.)

 An abusers goal is to destroy any sense of stability and keep you constantly questioning everything.
 If you are confused by what is happening, then you cannot find answers to solve what is happening.
 It keeps you stuck in emotional and mental mind games.